-In its role as a U.S. tax withholding agent, DTC provides users of the service with access to the U.S. Tax Withholding menu item on the EDS function.
+In its role as a U.S. tax withholding agent, DTC provides users with access to the U.S. Tax Withholding service.

-DTC pays dividends interest, or other distributions to participants on the payable date, net of appropriate withholding tax in accordance with participants’ instructions.
+DTC generally pays dividends, interest, or other distributions to participants on the payable date, net of appropriate withholding tax in accordance with participants’ instructions.

 As part of the service, DTC prepares settlement statements that reflect the gross distribution amounts and tax amounts withheld at each designated rate.
-Additionally, DTC remits the withheld tax to the IRS on a timely basis and prepares and sends year-end 1042-S tax forms to participants.
+Additionally, DTC remits the withheld tax to the IRS on a timely basis to prepare and deliver year-end 1042-S tax forms to participants.

 Please note: The information contained herein regarding the DTC U.S. Tax Withholding Service is not tax advice and is not intended to be a substitute for obtaining tax advice from an appropriate professional adviser.
 You should consult your own tax advisor regarding the applicability of any federal, state, local and non-U.S.tax laws.